Research and innovation

 - Myeloid disorders clinical trials

 - Sickle Cell Disease and Non-Malignant Conditions Clinical Trials

 Research database projects

 The South East London Plasma Cell Disorders Registry (SEL PCD Registry) is a research database collecting information on patients with a range of plasma cell disorders.

 We have secured funding through competitive open-call research bids from pharmaceutical, biotech, government and charity funding bodies to enable pre-clinical research and its translation, including first-in-human (phase 1) trials and later phase clinical trials.

-Our research has been published in many respected peer reviewed journals, demonstrating the extensive and innovative research taking place at our Institute.
-We are making significant contributions to the ever-evolving body of knowledge and helping advance care and treatment options for our patients.
+Our research has been published in peer reviewed journals including New England Journal of Medicine, the Lancet, Nature, Journal of Clinical Oncology, Blood and many others, demonstrating the extensive and innovative research taking place at our Institute.
+We are making significant contributions to the ever-evolving body of knowledge, and helping advance care and treatment options for our patients.

 Examples of success include: